 We have engaged with almost all of the UK’s ME charities/groups already.
 Hopefully all will spread the word, as we need to reach as much of the UK patient population as possible.
 We also plan to have members of the PPI team, including a paid PPI coordinator (to be recruited), who will visit patient groups who meet up offline to talk about the study.
 We will also provide updates to the community during the study.

 We hope to gain public support from individuals whose views are well respected within the ME/CFS community to encourage people with ME/CFS to also support the project.

-We have been, and will continue to work hard to engage with the community to win its trust.
+We have been working hard to engage with the community to win its trust, and will continue to do so.
 We are relying on the support of the community to spread the word, to enhance our chances of recruiting the number of participants that the science needs.